-IHS is not authorized when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP.
+IHS is not authorized when Part B services of IDEA offered through the North Dakota Department of Public Instruction are available to the participant.

 IHS cannot be provided for the purposes of administering a specialized curriculum or service that is not specifically identified on the participant's service plan (ISP section of the plan).